netbox-community/ansible_modules/docs/plugins/netbox_tunnel_module.rst

 ..
 Description

-- Creates, updates or removes locations from NetBox
+- Creates, updates or removes tunnels from NetBox

 ..
 Aliases